MrMimic/logflow/docs/usage/cookbook.rst

 ========

 To discover LogFlow and its options, several cookbook are available on our Github : https://github.com/bds-ailab/logflow/tree/master/cookbook

-First, we begin by giving the list of recipes available.
-Then, we explain major options.
+First, we begin by giving the list of recipes available (:ref:`List of recipes`).
+Then, we explain major options (:ref:`Major options`).
+At the end, we give you a script to get the data ready.

 List of recipes